Koha backup is not only a technical task. It is the safety plan for your library system.

-This Koha backup and restoration guide explains the safest beginner-friendly methods for backing up and restoring Koha.
-It covers official Koha package tools such as koha-dump, koha-run-backups, and koha-restore, plus the manual MySQL or MariaDB method using mysqldump.
+This Koha backup and restore guide explains the safest beginner-friendly methods for backing up and restoring Koha on a Linux server.
+It covers Koha package tools such as koha-dump, koha-run-backups, and koha-restore.

 Why Koha Backups Matter for Every Library

 Koha stores important library data in a database.
-That data may include bibliographic records, item barcodes, patrons, checkouts, holds, fines, reports, notices, system preferences, and staff permissions.
-Losing this data can stop circulation, damage patron trust, and make catalog recovery very difficult.
+The data can include bibliographic records, item records, barcodes, patrons, checkouts, renewals, holds, fines, reports, notices, system preferences, and staff permissions.

-A good backup plan should answer three simple questions: what is backed up, where it is stored, and whether it can be restored successfully.
+A good backup plan should answer three simple questions:

 What Data Should a Complete Koha Backup Include?